Julian Salomons: Appointment as chief justice

-Salomons advocacy had earned him a huge reputation.
+Salomons' advocacy had earned him a huge reputation.
 When Chief Justice Sir James Martin died, the position was first offered to William Bede Dalley and then Frederick Matthew Darley.
-Both refused.
-Salomons was then offered the position.
-After some hesitation, Salomons accepted notwithstanding that it involved a substantial reduction in income.
+Both refused, and Salomons was then offered the position.
+After some hesitation, he accepted notwithstanding that it involved a substantial reduction in income.
 His appointment attracted controversy in some quarters and it was reputed that the other judges of the court were against his appointment.
-Biographer Percival Serle states that Salomons's response to criticism was that his "appointment appears to be so wholly unjustifiable [to Justice William Windeyer ] as to have led to the utterance by him of such expressions and opinions … as to make any intercourse in the future between him and me quite impossible".
+Biographer Percival Serle states that Salomons' response to criticism was that his "appointment appears to be so wholly unjustifiable [to Justice William Windeyer ] as to have led to the utterance by him of such expressions and opinions … as to make any intercourse in the future between him and me quite impossible".
 Serle states that each of the judges of the court denied making any such statements.
-He had general support with most newspapers and from the legal profession.
-Nevertheless, he decided on 19 November 1886 to resign the position before actually taking the oath of office.
+He had general support from most newspapers and from the legal profession.
+Nevertheless, he decided on 19 November 1886 to resign the position before taking the oath of office.
 He was therefore gazetted as chief justice for only six days, having resigned twelve days after being offered the position.

 Second parliamentary career

 He was appointed a second time as a member of the New South Wales Legislative Council on 7 March 1887, holding office for over 11 years until 20 February 1899.
 During that term, he was Vice-President of the Executive Council and Representative of the Government in the Legislative Council twice, both for nearly a year between 7 March 1887 and 16 January 1889 and then again between 23 October 1891 and 26 January 1893.
 He was knighted in 1891 during this second vice-presidency.
-It was during this second term that it is thought that Salomons gave the longest speech in the history of the council.
-He spoke for approximately eight hours on the Federation Bill.
-His speech carried over two days on both 28 and 29 July 1897.
+It was during this second term that it is thought that Salomons gave the longest speech in the history of the council, when he spoke for approximately eight hours on the Federation Bill.
+His speech continued over two days, 28 and 29 July 1897.
 The Federation Bill was an important issue in the history of the colony of New South Wales as it led to the birth of the nation of Australia.